pablokurskii/scala-advanced-fp/memo.md

 # 14-19 INCLUSIVE SKIPPED

-#22 SKIPPED
+# 22 SKIPPED

-#24
+# 24

 mutable.Queue as a buffer

-#26
+# 26

 deadlock, livelock examples

-#27
+# 27

 Thread vs Future

 * thread not returnvalue
 * use notify/wait to wait for result in Threads, use Await.result(future) to automatically resolve when result is available

-#28
+# 28

 * Ugly used nested onComplete must be replaced by for-comprehensions ... see example
 * for fallbacks and exceptions use .recover, recoverWIth or .fallbackTo

+# 29

+Promise is a container over a future.
+Can simplify problem solution with Threads.
+See example ThreadCommunitation and FuturePromises